 In this environment, one primary database shares data with several secondary databases, but the secondary databases have other secondary databases connected to them, which will be called remote secondary databases.
-This environment is an extension of the environment described in "Hub-and-Spoke Replication Environments" on page 10-9.
+This environment is an extension of the environment described in "Hub-and-Spoke Replication Environments".

 If a remote secondary database allows changes to the replicated database objects, then the remote secondary database does not share data directly with the primary database.
-Instead, it shares data indirectly with the primary database through a secondary database.
-So, the shared data exists at the primary database, at each secondary database, and at each remote secondary database.
-Changes made at any of these databases can be captured and propagated to all of the other databases.
-Figure 10-6 illustrates an environment with one primary database and multiple extended secondary databases.
+Instead, it shares data indirectly with the primary database through a